nhsconnect/CareConnect-API-Core/pages/conformance/conformance_coreapi.md

 JSON: text/json
 -->

-- The server SHALL support the optional `_format` parameter in order to allow the client to specify the response format by its MIME-type.
+- The server MUST support the optional `_format` parameter in order to allow the client to specify the response format by its MIME-type.
 If both are present, the `_format` parameter overrides the `Accept` header value in the request.

 ## 3. Client Conformance Requirements ##